P.S.161Q – Parent Handbook

 OBJECTS NOT PERMITTED IN SCHOOL:

-Radios, CD players, video games, trading cards, beepers, cell phones, toys, candy, soda and any glass beverages are not permitted in school or on the bus.
+Radios, CD players, walkman, video games, trading cards, beepers, cell phones, toys, money, candy, soda and any bottled beverages are not permitted in school or on the bus.

 A student who is directly involved in a major behavioral incident which presents a clear and present danger of injury to any student or any member of the school staff will be suspended according to the Regulations of the Chancellor for Safe and Orderly Schools.
 All procedures are followed as outlined in this regulation pertaining to SAVE legislation.
 Shortly, you will receive an updated version of the New York City Department of Education Code of Conduct.